yesco/minisquel/README.md

 - NO: high optimial efficency (go download DuckDB instead!)
 - NO: tokenizer/parser-tree/internal represenation (yet... lol)
 - NO: optimizer
-- NO: more datatypes (but funtions on strings: xml/json etc)
+- NO: more datatypes (but funtions on strings: xml/json etc, can add fancy syntax: . -> or even a xpath?)
 - NO: ODBC, NO: JDBC - no fxxing way!
 - NO: stored procedures P/SQL
+- NO: row values/tuples

 ## Working Examples